Organisation of the regions and generic topics

 - Wadden Region: NGOs are involved in annual events.

-At the national level, involvement of the NGOs is ensured through the Infrastructure and Environment Consultation Committee (OIM).
-The OIM advises the Delta Programme Commissioner regarding matters relating to the Delta Programme as a whole.
-With respect to the generic topics of freshwater supply and spatial adaption, the OIM also plays a key role in involving NGOs.
+At the national level, involvement of the NGOs is ensured through the Physical Environment Consultation Committee.
+This Committee advises the Delta Programme Commissioner regarding matters relating to the Delta Programme as a whole.
+With respect to the generic topics of freshwater supply and spatial adaption, the Committee also plays a key role in involving NGOs.
 The drinking water companies participate in the Freshwater Administrative Platform; NGOs in the agriculture, nature, shipping, and industrial use of water domains join the platform meetings once or twice a year.
 Consumers are also invited to attend the annual administrative conference on freshwater.
-The Infrastructure and Environment Consultation Committee is involved in the discussion on how NGOs can contribute to climate-proofing our country and ensuring its water resilience.
+The Physical Environment Consultation Committee is involved in the discussion on how NGOs can contribute to climate-proofing our country and ensuring its water resilience.

 With regard to the involvement of the business community and the knowledge institutes, the National Water and Climate Knowledge and Innovation Programme and the Top Sector Water play an important liaison role.